A class of goodness-of-fit tests for spatial extremes models based on max-stable processes: Spatial models based on max-stable processes

-where $\xi_\XX$ is called the {\em extremal coefficient} of the set $\XX$.
-If $\xi_\XX$ is close to one, then the distribution of $\sup_{x \in \XX} Z(x)$ is close, for any $x \in \XX$, to that of the random variable $Z(x)$ (which is unit Fr\'echet by definition), thereby indicating almost perfect dependence between the spatial maxima.
+in terms of the {\em extremal coefficient} $\xi_\XX$ of the set $\XX$ \citep[see e.g.][for more details]{DavGho12}.
+If $\xi_\XX$ is close to one, then the distribution of $\sup_{\vec x \in \XX} Z(\vec x)$ is close, for any $\vec x \in \XX$, to that of the random variable $Z(\vec x)$ (which is unit Fr\'echet by definition), thereby indicating almost perfect dependence between the spatial maxima.
 Weaker dependence between the maxima yields larger values of $\xi_\XX$.